Frederick E. Betts: Later hockey career

 Betts was named to the board of governors for the Canadian Olympic Association which prepared for the 1920 Summer Olympics in Belgium.
-He was succeeded by H. J. Sterling of the Thunder Bay Amateur Hockey Association as president of the CAHA on March 31, 1920.
+He was succeeded as president of the CAHA on March 31, 1920, by H. J. Sterling of the Thunder Bay Amateur Hockey Association.

 The AAU of C appointed a commission to investigate into the amateur status of hockey players in Canada in May 1921.
 Betts wrote to the commission and argued to resolved the disputes on amateurism for the sake of the fans, and wanted to see an end to hockey authorities ignoring the regulations if the local team had a chance to win the Allan Cup.
 Betts was appointed as the western representative to the commission in June 1921, by then CAHA president W. R. Granger who was sympathetic to Betts's cause and wanted to end the differences between east and west.
 Betts was unable to travel to the commission's meeting in Toronto and recommended another representative from Saskatoon instead.

 At the general meeting of the SAHA in November 1921, northern and southern delegates disagreed on how to interpret the constitution, then passed a motion by Betts to divide the SAHA in two pending approval by the CAHA.
 The SAHA later decided on operating as one association with separate divisions for the north and south.
 Betts was named to the organizing committee for the north, which formed teams at the intermediate level.